craigbuckler/dockerwebdev/content/tutorials/docker-live-course.md

 <aside>

-**"An Introduction to Docker"** is a LIVE online course delivered over Zoom in March 2021.
+**"An Introduction to Docker"** is a LIVE online course delivered over Zoom.
 Your tutor is Craig Buckler, author of the **"Docker for Web Developers"** book & video course.

 </aside>